top of page

 One of the most successful cases of state-driven CO₂ reduction occurred in Brazil from 2004 to 2012 when the country implemented a series of policies that curbed deforestation in the Amazon by over 80%.
 Underpinning this success lies a generation of natural scientists and bureaucrats that together re-conceptualized the Amazon Rainforest as a climate problem, rendered it global, and outpaced economic elites in implementing stringent policy.

-My dissertation and book project provide a detailed comparative-historical account of environmental state-building in Brazil from 1985 to 2024.
+My book project provides a detailed comparative-historical account of environmental state-building in Brazil from 1985 to 2024, and in other Amazonian Countries.
 I build on over five years of field research, which includes (1) content analysis of hundreds of documents, (2) in-depth interviews with economic, policy, and scientific elites, (3) diverse administrative and environmental data analyses, and (4) recurring field visits to the Amazon Rainforest.

 The book advances our knowledge—and my work on the topic—on three crucial fronts for the green transition.
 First, I show concrete ways and scope conditions for effective interaction among science, policymaking, and global climate regimes such as the UNFCCC.
 Given the current state of climate politics, where there is a significant scientific consensus but lacking state and private action, detailed accounts of the few positive cases we know of are vital in finding ways forward.